ABHISHEKJULA07/RealEstate-PricePrediction-ML/README.md

 # RealEstate Price Predictor using Machine Learning

-A machine learning–based project to predict real estate prices using features such as location, area, and number of bedrooms, covering the full pipeline from EDA to model evaluation on real-world housing data from Hyderabad and Mumbai.
+A machine learning–based project to predict real estate prices using features such as location, area, and number of bedrooms, covering the full pipeline from EDA to model evaluation on real-world housing data from Hyderabad and Mumbai

 ## How to Run the Project